 Even if you slip up intentionally and reach for that slice of cake that contains animal products, it just means that you still need to find good replacements or connect with the ethical reasons for veganism a bit more.

 Abandoning a vegan lifestyle altogether because of that won’t help a single animal!

 Start with breakfast

-If making 3 plant-based meals in a day is too overwhelming right now, why not start by making vegan breakfast?
+If making three plant-based meals a day is too overwhelming right now, why not start by making vegan breakfast?